Revelation 14

 These are they which follow the Lamb whithersoever he goeth.

-They had not shied away from suffering for Christ's sake.
+They had not shrunk back from suffering for Christ's sake, in the time of trouble.

-Now, they experience the refreshing of His Presence. (cp.
+In His Kingdom, they will experience the refreshing of His Presence. (cp.
 7:17)

 These were redeemed from among men,